kavinh07/Sports-Ball-Recognizer/README.md

 VGG16|0.472|0.557|0.176|82.4%
 MobileNet V3 Small|0.920|0.882|0.250|74.91%

 **Data Cleaning:** This part took the longest time.
 Since I collected data from the browser, there were many noises.
-Also, some images contained.
+Also, some images contained irrelevant data.
 I cleaned and updated data using FastAI ImageClassifierCleaner.
 I cleaned the data each time after training or fine-tuning, except for the last time which was the final iteration of the model. <br/>
 You can check the data training and cleaning process in `model_imp.ipynb` or [![Colab](https://img.shields.io/badge/Colab-model_imp-blue?logo=googlecolab)](https://drive.google.com/file/d/1F9vbLydTH0h-tOJwaLiBJ_vmrjL-cfUp/view?usp=sharing).

 ## Model Deployment